InEngine-NET/InEngine.NET/docs-src/configuration.md

 # Configuration

-## InEngine Settings
+## Overview

-Configuration is accomplished by modifying the appsettings.json file that comes with the InEngine.NET binary distribution.
+Configuration is accomplished by modifying the **appsettings.json** file that comes with the InEngine.NET binary distribution.
 The **-c, --configuration** argument can also be used to specify an alternate configuration file.